Here is a 14th century fresco from Vysokie Dechani, in Serbia:

 The visible inscription says only МОЛЕНИЕ/MOLENIE — “Prayer.” and below that we see the common title inscription identifying the woman as ΜΡ ΘΥ — Meter Theou — Greek for “Mother of God,” i.e. Mary.

-So this fresco depicts Mary praying, but what is the story behind it?
+So this fresco depicts “The Prayer of the Mother of God” — Mary praying — but what is the story behind it?

 It comes from the legendary tale of her “Dormition” — which means “Falling Asleep” — that is, her death.
 Earliest Christianity left no tradition about what became of Mary.
 It was not until the 5th century that stories giving varying accounts of her death began to appear.